peerreynders/solid-start-todomvc-kcd-v2/README.md

 The `current` [memo](https://www.solidjs.com/docs/latest/api#creatememo) aggregates the `creatingTodo` submissions to `toBeTodos` `TodoView[]` based on all the `pending` submissions and `showNewTodo` as the `NewTodo` to be placed in the `createTodo` form.
 The submission aggregation is handled by [`NewTodoState`](#make-new-todo-state) while `NewTodoSupport` directs the mapping of submission state:

 - A submission `result` indicates that the submission has `completed`.
-Note that the submission is `clear`ed once it has been processed by `NewTodoState` resetting it to [idle](https://start.solidjs.com/api/createRouteMultiAction#createroutemultiactionaction-options).
+Note that the submission is `clear`ed once it has been processed by `NewTodoState` resetting it to [idle](https://start.solidjs.com/actions-machine.png).
 - A submission `error` indicates that the submission has `failed`.
-Note that the submission is `clear`ed once it has been processed by `NewTodoState` resetting it to [idle](https://start.solidjs.com/api/createRouteMultiAction#createroutemultiactionaction-options).
-Also note that when `failed` isn't handled (i.e. the return value isn't `true`) the submission `error` is re-thrown.
+Note that the submission is `clear`ed once it has been processed by `NewTodoState` resetting it to [idle](https://start.solidjs.com/actions-machine.png).
+When `failed` isn't handled (i.e. the return value isn't `true`) the submission `error` is re-thrown.
 - Otherwise if there is a submission `input` (while `result` and `error` are absent) the submission is `pending` (not cleared as the submission has yet to reach `completed` or `failed`).

-Finally both `toBeTodos` and `showNewTodo` are separated into their own memos to decouple their dependecies from the change propagation of the `current()` aggregated value.
+Both `toBeTodos` and `showNewTodo` are separated into their own memos to decouple their dependencies from the change propagation of the `current()` aggregated value.

 #### `makeNewTodoState`
 <a name="make-new-todo-state"></a>